flytbase/flytdocs/source/docs/FlytPOD/Hardware_specifications.rst

 1. Power Button
 ^^^^^^^^^^^^^^^

 Gently pressing the power button turns off the FlytPOD.
 The RGB LED turns to amber upon shutting down.
 After that you can remove the power supply.
-You can switch on FlytPOD again by pressing the Power button for 1 second.
+You can switch on FlytPOD again by pressing the Power button and holding for about 1 second.

 .. note:: Please be patient while the system shuts down.
 It may take a few seconds for the system to shut down completely.

-.. .. image:: /_static/Images/powerswitch.png
-.. 		:align: center
-.. 		:scale: 50%

 2. External Sensors / Payload Expansion port 2*17
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Below are the ports available for external sensors and payload interface.

-..
-Columns described From left to right.
-..
-(Net: top_pin, bottom_pin : Description)

 .. image:: /_static/Images/exsensors.jpg
 		:align: center
 		:scale: 80%

-.. * 3V3, -          :   3.3 V output, Gnd from FlytPOD for external sensors.
-.. * GP1, GP2        :   GPIO 1 and GPIO 2 on odroid GPIO 30 pin connector.
-Pin GPX1.2, GPX1.3
-.. * ADC1, ADC2      :   ADC input pins. (more info coming soon).
-.. * 3V3, -          :   3.3 V output, Gnd from FlytPOD for external sensors.
-.. * SPI1:  MO, CS   :   Mosi and CSN pins on Odroid SPI1 Bus.
-Pin GPA2.7, GPA2.5
-.. * SPI1:  MI, CK   :   Miso and Clock pins on Odroid SPI1 Bus.
-Pin GPA2.6, GPA2.4
-.. * I2C1:  CL, DA   :   SCL and SDA pins from Odroid I2C_1 bus.
-Pin GPB3.3, GPB3.2
-.. * 3V3, -          :   3.3 V output, Gnd from FlytPOD for external sensors.
-.. * SPI2:  MO, CS   :   Mosi and CSN pins on reserved SPI bus.
-.. * SPI2:  MI, CK   :   Miso and Clk pins on reserved SPI bus.
-.. * I2C2:  CL, DA   :   SCL and SDA pins of I2C_expansion bus.
-For rangefinder, px4flow, mag, etc.
-.. * +, -            :   UBEC output, Gnd from ESC.
-Available only if your ESC have UBEC.
-Do not mix this with 5v supply from flytpod.
-.. * US, LI          :   Ultrasonic and Lidar pins.
-For connecting PWM based ultrasonic
-.. * CAN:   H, L     :   CAN high, CAN Low pins on internal CAN bus.
-.. * UART:  RT, CT   :   RTSN and CTSN pins on Telemetry Port.
-.. * UART:  RX, TX   :   Rx and Tx pins on Telemetry Port.
-(Mavlink accessible at Baud rate 57600)
-.. * 5V, -           :   5V output, Gnd from Flytpod for external Sensors.

 .. note:: In some beta kits the I2C1 and I2C2 pins were labeled wrong.
 These are the correct labels for all FlytPODs.

-..
-Note that: In some beta kits the I2C1 and I2C2 pins were labeled wrong.
-These are the correct labels for all flytpods.

-To know how to use these interfaces contact us at ``admin@navstik.org``.

-.. .. image:: /_static/Images/external_sensors.png
-.. 		:align: center
-.. 		:scale: 30%

 3. PWM Output Port
 ^^^^^^^^^^^^^^^^^^

 8 PWM output channels.
 Plug ESC signal pins in the respective PWM output channels.
 Learn more :ref:`here.<PWM_Output>`

-.. .. image:: /_static/Images/pwm2.png
-.. 		:align: center
-.. 		:scale: 50%

 4. RSSI